 In accordance with COVID-19 guidelines mask are required and social distancing is suggested.

-To send flowers to the family or plant a tree in memory of James D. LeGrand, please visit our floral store.
+To send flowers to the family or plant a tree in memory of First Lady Geraldine Legrand, please visit our floral store.